tylermerwitz/StarPather/StarPather/ReadMe.txt

 program's github page:
 https://github.com/tylermerwitz/StarPather

-Special thanks to Nemo296 for his invaluable knowledge of the .chart file format and for his help in resolving many of the initial issues I ran into with the program's scoring logic!
+Special thanks to Nemo296 for their invaluable knowledge of the .chart file format and for his help in resolving many of the initial issues I ran into with the program's scoring logic!

+Special thanks to CyclopsDragon for their rigorous testing of StarPather and for their amazing bug-finding skills!

 Useage:
 First, click the "Select .chart" button near the top of